 VR and Sport – the next steps

 Whilst sophistication and quality of VR increases, the prices of headsets continue to fall.
-It is notable that Facebook spent billions of dollars to acquire VR system Oculus Rift.
+It is notable that Facebook spent billions of dollars to acquire VR system Oculus Rift and sales have increased during lockdown.
 This gives an indication as to the potential direction of social media becoming more immersive in the future.
 Social media platforms have also maintained great interest in sports content and video because of the sheer volume of fans and engagement it generates globally.
 We are just starting to see successful VR applications in sport, but the technology and the appetite for immersive and social experiences continues to grow.
 Marrying the two will be crucial in the developing relationship between VR and sports.
 It will be fascinating to see how VR and other immersive technologies develops over the coming years.

 — Mariel Myers (@producermariel) May 1, 2018